koby-m/PLuNK/README.md

 January 16th, 2025

 **Description:**<br>
-A C library for reading and writing serial data to USB ports (COM ports).
+A C (and C++) library for reading and writing serial data to USB ports (COM ports).
 Useful for Arduino/Raspberry Pi/embedded systems in communicating with Windows computers.

 **Changelog:**<br>
 N/A